Does a heavier bat hit further? This is a very popular question I receive and thought I would take the time to answer it. The answer is yes and no.

 So what am I getting at?

-What this means is total mass (weight) does have an effect on distance, however, if you simply cannot generate enough bat speed to overcome the mass, then you are not doing yourself any favors and actually going backwards.
+So does a heavier bat hit further?
+It depends.
+Mass does affect distance, however, if you simply cannot generate enough bat speed to overcome the mass, then you are not doing yourself any favors and actually going backwards.
 You should ALWAYS choose a comfortable weight and balancing # 1, and 2, swing a weight you can consistently swing the fastest.

 When altering a bat, we can simulate more mass in a lighter bat by simply shifting the weight around inside of it.
-Not to get to technical, but typically speaking, there is more "play" in an end loaded bat vs. balanced as far as shifting weight around.
+Not to get too technical, but typically speaking, there is more "play" in an end loaded bat vs. balanced as far as shifting weight around.
 This is because on an end loaded bat, most the weight is in the cap which is accessible.
-On balanced bats, the weight distribution is in the hands and a lot of times, not accessible to be shifted around.
+On balanced bats, the weight distribution is in the hands and a lot of times, you can’t shift it around.
 So basically, a factory end loaded bat gives you more options as far as weight "re-distribution".